 The Baan Rom Mai Hotel is a welcoming hotel with clean rooms.
 The room are air conditioned and decorated with wooden fittings and tiled floor.
 The bed and pillows are comfortable.
 The bathroom is clean with a wet room style shower and toilet.
 We enjoyed our stay at this hotel.

 We loved every attraction visited between Pai and Mae Hong Son.
-We feel we only had a taste of what this area has to offer and will return to Mae Hong Son in 2017 to explore the region further.
+We feel we only had a taste of what this area has to offer and will return to Mae Hong Son to explore more of this beautiful region.

 We woke early and joined our group for breakfast before being taken to the airport for our Bangkok Airways flight home to Chiang Mai.
 We said goodbye to our Tour Guides and Staff and couldn’t thank them enough for all the information and help they had given us over the last 3 days.
 We had a wonderful time all thanks to you.